Error objects thrown in the case of a program failure.

 The thrown object can choose to implement Exception

-but it has no other effect than documentation.
+occurrence, but being an Exception has no other effect

 null values can be thrown in Dart.

 Objects extending the